 Taylor Family Genes requires no prior approval to join.
-But you must have a DNA test by FTDNA and should meet at least one of the criteria below:
+But you must have a DNA test by FTDNA and should meet at least one of the suggested criteria below:

 - Bear the Taylor surname; OR

-- Demonstrate a direct paternal or maternal lineage bearing the Taylor surname through genealogical or other means; OR
+- A direct paternal or maternal lineage bearing the Taylor surname through genealogical or other means; OR

-- Demonstrate a high-quality Y-DNA match with a person bearing the Taylor surname.
+- A high-quality yDNA match with a person bearing the Taylor surname.
 The match shall be reviewed by administration as to project's match criteria.
 OR

-- Demonstrate, to the satisfaction of project administration, a sincere belief that a direct paternal or maternal ancestor bore or may have born the Taylor surname.
+- A sincere belief that a direct paternal or maternal ancestor bore or may have borne the Taylor surname.

 If you have any questions concerning DNA, genealogy or the project, contact one of the project administrators.

 The project website formerly at Freepages has been moved to www.TaylorFamilyGenes.info.

 TFG SURPASSES 900 MEMBERS!

-In September of 2014, Taylor Family Genes saw its 700th member join.
+In Summer of 2015, Taylor Family Genes saw its 900th member join.
 We had already been the largest Taylor surname DNA project in the world and the achievement solidifies our lead.
 We have grown rapidly since our beginning in late 2003 and expect to continue growing further, without diminishing our service to our members.